According to Squarespace, its templates are “award-winning”. But that could mean anything, really. It could even just be marketing mumbo-jumbo.

 How Should I Choose a Squarespace Template?

-Because each family has specific features, you should really think about how you want your site to behave.
+If you’re using a version 7.0 template, remember that your styling options are dictated by your template’s family.
+That means you need to consider how you want your site to behave when choosing a template.
 Do you want to list your blog posts in a grid?
 Do you need a content sidebar?
 How about navigation links in the footer?

-I know it sounds a bit overwhelming, but luckily Squarespace has a handy template comparison chart here.
+I know it sounds a bit overwhelming, but luckily Squarespace has a handy template comparison chart for v7 templates here.

 Here is the original Brine template in action, which is the base for an online store that sells pickles.
 Now I don’t know about the business potential, but the design looks great.